kriszyp/xstyle/README.md

 		}
 	}

-Using nesting rules can reduce typing, add better organization, and make it easier to refactor stylesheets.
+Using nested rules can improve readability, add better organization, and make it easier to refactor stylesheets.

 ### Nested Element Generation